Volcanic Eruptions on the Reykjanes Peninsula in Iceland - A Complete Timeline (2021-2024)

 The eruption of Fagradalsfjall volcano

 Staying true to its nickname as the land of ice and fire, Iceland boasts some of the earth's most active volcanoes, with a landscape to match the powerful eruptions that have formed the country.
-In the last four years, the Reykjanes peninsula has been host to a large number of eruptions that range from tourist-friendly spectacles to devastating disasters.
+In the last four years, the Reykjanes peninsula has been host to a large number of eruptions that range from tourist-friendly spectacles to major challenges.

 It's little wonder that many people travel to Iceland to see the volcanoes for themselves, either by renting a car and taking on the Ring Road or by taking one of many available self-drive tours.
 You might even be able to spot a volcano from the window of your accommodation in Iceland!